zen-fs/core/readme.md

 # ZenFS

-ZenFS is an in-browser file system that emulates the [Node JS file system API](http://nodejs.org/api/fs.html) and supports storing and retrieving files from various backends.
-ZenFS also integrates nicely with other tools.
+ZenFS is a file system that emulates the [Node JS file system API](http://nodejs.org/api/fs.html).

+It works using a system of backends, which are used by ZenFS to store and retrieve.
+ZenFS can also integrate nicely with other tools.

+ZenFS is a fork of [BrowserFS](https://github.com/jvilk/BrowserFS).

 ## Backends